wg99526/MiSurvGit/README.md

 ```
 library(shiny)

-runGitHub("MiCloudSGit", "wg99526", ref = "main")
+runGitHub("MiSurvGit", "wg99526", ref = "main")
 ```

 # Troubleshooting Tips

-If you have any problems for using MiCloud-S, please report in Issues (https://github.com/wg99526/MiCloudSGit/issues) or email Won Gu (wpg5129@psu.edu) or Hyojung Jang (hyojung.jang@stonybrook.edu).
+If you have any problems for using MiSurv, please report in Issues (https://github.com/wg99526/MiSurv/issues) or email Won Gu (wpg5129@psu.edu) or Hyojung Jang (hyojung.jang@stonybrook.edu).